hellotem/enmeitu.github.io/resource/linux.md

 **Preface:** This note is not a complete tutorial about Linux system.
-Rather, it is just quick references for the lab students to run their algorithms on the MLKD-Server with a minimal requirement of Linux knowledge.
+Rather, it is just a short reference for the lab students to run their algorithms on the MLKD-Server with a minimal requirement of Linux knowledge.
 An elegant tutorial of Unix/Linux system given by _Sean Kross_ can be found [HERE](https://github.com/hellotem/the-unix-workbench)

 ## Frequently used Linux commands
 (Note: **bold** words mean commands and _italic_ words mean user specified terms)